Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it fetches and validates an agent's identity from a DID document or A2A Agent Card, listing specific checks for each.
-This distinguishes it from siblings like arp_check which likely deals with ARP, not identity.
+The description clearly states it fetches and validates an agent's identity from a DID document or A2A Agent Card, specifying the verb (fetch and validate) and resource (identity document).
+It distinguishes from sibling tools like arp_check and coc_verify, which likely deal with different validation contexts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.